-This blog post is inspired by a captivating piece of art found on Behance.net titled “SEVEN PEOPLE, SEVEN ISTANBUL“.
-Through seven stages, we journey through the transformative eras of a city that bridged continents and civilizations.
+This blog post is inspired by a captivating piece of art on Behance titled SEVEN PEOPLE, SEVEN ISTANBUL.
+Through seven stages, we journey across the transformative eras of a city that has forever bridged continents and civilizations.

-Constantine The Great – 4th Century AD
+Constantine the Great – 4th Century AD

-Theodosius the Younger – 5th Century AD
+Theodosius II – 5th Century AD

 Justinian the Great – 6th Century AD